 Stone Inscriptions (and a Couple of Fleur de Lis)

 The 4D2 2R inscription on the picture below (second row) is a date of the Republican Calendar.
-This extravagant calendar, (also called Revolutionary Calendar) was created during the French Revolution to avoid any relationship with the religion or monarchy.
+This extravagant calendar, (also called Revolutionary Calendar) was created during the French Revolution to avoid any relationship with religion (Gregorian Calendar) or monarchy.
 Indeed, 2R stands for the second year of this Republican Calendar (1793).

 Other Curious Things